Types of Apartments & Multifamily Buildings – Complete GuideJune 6, 2019

 Different Types of Apartments

 Typically, we classify apartments by size and number of rooms.
-Obviously, these classifications are somewhat arbitrary, but they help establish a framework for understanding the apartment markets.
+These classifications are somewhat arbitrary, but they help establish a framework for understanding the apartment markets.

 It’s important to understand that what one considers to be a large apartment is small compared to a house.
 Nonetheless, we demarcate anything larger than a two-bedroom as a large apartment.
 These include: